martakarass/adept-pseudocode/README.md

 ```
 function rescale_template(template_vector, vector_length){

-  DEFINE out = result of linear interpolation applied to increase/decrease number of points in template_vector to vector_length number of points
+  DEFINE out = vector being a result of linear interpolation applied to increase/decrease number of points in template_vector to vector_length number of points
-  REDEFINE out = standardize vector_out vector so it has mean 0 and variance 1
+  REDEFINE out = result of standardizing vector_out vector so it has mean 0 and variance 1
   RETURN out
 }
 ```